mitradranirban/mypysky/Readme.md

 *mypysky* is a personal attempt to learn python programming by creating a game using pygame library as well as creating an interactive playable fanart for my favorite mobile game - Sky children of light

-To download git clone mypysky
+To download 'git clone mypysky'

 or download  the zip file and unzip it

-To play  issue the following command from the src directory in command line

-python3 mypysky.py

-In MS Windows or Macintosh you should have Python installed and added to your path.
+To play

+install python 3 .
 For details  go to https://python.org

+install pygame 'pip3 install pygame'

+issue the following command from the src directory in command line

+'python3 MyPySky.py'

 ## Player control